-4. Include your website link in your email signature (make sure everyone you email knows about your buyers list).
+4. Include your website link in your email signature (make sure everyone you email knows about the opportunity to join your buyers list).

-5. Include your website link in your forum signatures (make sure every comment and forum post you put on the internet includes a mention of your website URL).
+5. Include your website link in your public forum signature (make sure every comment and forum post you put on the internet includes a mention of your website URL).

 6. If you have any other websites on the web, add an opt-in box or link back to your landing page.